Real-Serious-Games/confucious/README.md

-# confy
+# confucious

-A simple key/value configuration manager.
+A simple, stack-based, key/value configuration manager.

 Kind of like nconf, but easier to use, predicable and more flexible.